-~ 9 ~ Attendance rates for each Year level and the whole school and a description of how the school manages student non-attendance.
+Attendance rates for each Year level and the whole school and a description of how the school manages student non-attendance.

-As an ASD Special Education provider all students who attended the school in 2021 were diagnosed with Autism Spectrum Disorder (other additional diagnosis may also be evident).
+As an ASD Special Education provider all students who attended the school in 2022 were diagnosed with Autism Spectrum Disorder (other additional diagnosis may also be evident).
 With the support of Assisted School Travel the school is able to accept enrolments from all over Sydney.
-Throughout 2021, as a school catering for students with a disability, JVS remained open on site all year for those families who had no choice but to send their child to school during the pandemic.
-Simultaneously the school provided individual work packages and regular teacher follow up for students who stayed at home at times throughout the year.
-Due to the very high needs of our students home programs were tailored individually and differed from child to child.

-The average student attendance per grade in 2021 was: -
+The average student attendance per grade in 2022 was: -

 Year Level Attendance Percentage

 Kindy: No students

-Year One No students
+Year One 90.28%

 Year Two No students

-Year Three 97.91
+Year Three No students

-Year Four No students
+Year Four 97.51%

-Year Five 83.6%
+Year Five No students

-Year Six 98.32%
+Year Six 95.24%

-Year Seven 99.46%
+Year Seven 96.66%

-Year Eight No students
+Year Eight 95.92%

 Year Nine No students

 Year Ten 98.52%

-Year Eleven 83.87%
+Year Eleven 90.48%

-Year 12 97.31%
+Year 12 93.2%

-Total 93.86%
+Total Average 94.72%